fizwidget/wiki-path/README.md

 TODOs:
 * Improve performance by performing requests in parallel.
+* Experiment with improved pathfinding by penalising longer paths.
 * Switch to elm-css.
 * Completely decouple the different pages from each other.
 * Come up with a better heuristic regex (current one doesn't handle quotes, trailing colon, etc).